jessegranger/shepherd/README.md

 	--port <port> - The starting port.
 If n > 0 then port will be incremented.
 Optional.
 	--grace <ms> - How long to allow the process to startup.
 Optional.
 Default 9000

 If `--port` is specified, each new process is given `PORT` in it's environment.
 The process is `"started"` once it is listening on it's given `PORT`.
-Failure to listen on `PORT` within the `--grace` timeout will be fatal.
+Failure to listen on `PORT` within the `--grace` timeout will cause that process to become `"failed"` and not restarted.

 If `--port` is not specified, then the process is `"started"` if it stays up for it's full `--grace` period.
 Be careful if you use long `--grace` times, with no `--port`, and high `--count`; this combination will lead to a slow `start` for that group.